 In the Stanhope community the girls quickly discover a sense of belonging and soon develop life-long friendships.
 We take great care to provide a convivial atmosphere and to create the right resources for both study and leisure.

 Our aim is to foster attitudes which will instil self-confidence, create a sense of personal excellence as well as an understanding of the interdependence of Stanhopians and to be caring members of our community.
 The ability to develop good working relationships academically and socially is most important and this can be built on the foundations established jointly by staff and Stanhopian.

 With our foundation firmly rooted in tradition, Stanhopians are considerate and compassionate towards members of their extended family.
 With this in mind, Stanhope has adopted its vertical Family Tree, which involves girls from all 5 years groups.
 They work together to gain rewards through Inter-House events and this year through raising money for our chosen House charity ‘The Dan Eley Foundation’ which aims to help young people achieve true independence by providing vocational training and life-changing support for young people to enable them to lead productive and fulfilling lives.

 Stanhope has a strong reputation for all round success, on the games field with APG leagues, House debating as well as musically and academically.
 Our ultimate aim is to create confident, well rounded, happy and positive young women who are ready to take their place in society and make valuable contributions post Stowe.

-Fiona McGregor & Emma Windett
+Natasha Blake & Emma Windett

 Stanhope House was named after Lady Hester Stanhope, Great Granddaughter of the builder of Stowe House, Sir Richard Temple, the third Baronet.
 She was also the niece of one of the great Prime Ministers, Sir William Pitt, the Younger.
 The Stanhope family were closely linked with the Temple/Grenville family, once the owners of Stowe.